NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 No matter how diligent the project manager is there are always a lot of grey areas in the project requirements.

-Secondly, there are lot of important stuff hidden between the lines and if not captured can adversely impact the project; at times to a point of no return.
+Secondly, there is a lot of important stuff hidden between the lines and if not captured can adversely impact the project; at times to a point of no return.

 So, when you haven’t broken down the project into manageable activities and tasks you will land up in situations where you: